Warner Music Africa: Warner Music Gallo Africa

 In 2006, Johnnic Communications (Gallo's parent company, which changed its name to Avusa in November 2007) entered a joint venture with the South African division of Warner Music Group and established Warner Music Gallo Africa.
 The Gallo Record Company's entire music archive digitally available for the first time.
 These include rare pressings as well as classic hits by artists such as Ladysmith Black Mambazo, Mahlathini and the Mahotella Queens, Miriam Makeba, Hugh Masekela, Letta Mbulu, Spokes Mashiyane, Lucky Dube, Yvonne Chaka Chaka and others.
 The joint venture ended in December 2013.

+Warner Music Africa Francophone

+On 25 October 2024, Warner Music Group announced the launch of WM Africa Francophone (WMAFR), which will operate in France and French-speaking Sub-Saharan Africa.
+The venture is a collaboration between Warner Music Africa, Africori, and Warner Music France, and to be led by Co-directors Marc-André Niang and Yoann Chapalain.
+The partnership connects the three entities’ A&R, Digital, and Marketing teams so that they can discover and develop artists, and create ground-breaking cross-cultural collaborations.
+The development also enables Warner Music to expand its operations in Francophone Africa, serving local artist communities there and connecting them to its global network.

 Partnerships

 Flume

 On 22 August 2019, WM South Africa announce a partnership deal with Flume, a digital marketing agency.

 WCB Wasafi

 On 18 May 2022, Warner Music Group announced a new 360 partnership deal with Diamond Platnumz and his leading independent record label WCB Wasafi.
 The new deal will see WCB Wasafi incorporated into Warner Music South Africa and Ziiki Media.